herrera-ignacio/organization_and_architecture/isa/README.md

   * which instructions can access memory
 * Type and Size of Operands
   * addresses, numbers, or even characters

+## Instruction Types

+Most computer instructions operate on data, however, there are some that do not.
+Computer manufacturers regularly group instructions into the following categories:

+* Data movement
+* Arithmetic
+* Boolean
+* Bit manipulation (shift and rotate)
+* I/O
+* Transfer of control
+* Special purpose

+### Data Movement

+Most frequently used instructions.
+Data is moved from memory into registers, from registers to registers, and from registers to memory.
+Many machines provide different instruction depending on the source and destination.

+Some architectures, such as RISC, limit instructions that can move data to and from memory in an attempt to speed up execution.

+### Arithmetic

+Include those instructions that use integers and floating point numbers.
+Many instruction sets provide different arithmetic instructions for different various data sizes, and for various combinations of register and memory accesses in different addressing modes.

+### I/O

+I/O instructions vary greatly from architecture to architecture.
+The basic schemes for handling I/O are:

+* Programmed I/O
+* Interrupt-driven I/O
+* DMA devices

+### Transfer of control

+Control instructions include branches, skips, and procedure calls.

+Branching can be unconditional or conditional.

+Skip instructions are basically branch instructions with implied addresses, because no operand is required.

+Procedure calls are special branch instructions that automatically save the return address.
+Different machines use different methods to save this address.
+Some store the address at specific location in memory, others store it in a register, while still other push it on a stack.

+### Special Purpose

+Include those used for string processing, high level language support, protection, flag control, and cache management.

 ## Design Decisions